panva/node-oidc-provider/docs/configuration.md

 ### prompts

-List of the prompt values that the openid provider may be able to resolve
+List of the prompt values that the OpenID Provider MAY be able to resolve
 affects: authorization

 default value: